 - 1.4 CEJISS is committed to publishing all of its content as open access material.

-- 1.6 CEJISS does not accept articles authored or co-authored by any form of AI.
-Please see section 2.1 regarding what constitutes authorship.
-However, AI, in its different forms, may be used as a supplementary tool for purposes which may include but are not necessarily limited to proofreading or facilitating data collection.
-Sections 2.17 and 4.11 provide additional information related to the usage of AI.
+- 1.7 CEJISS does not accept articles authored or co-authored by any form of AI (see section 2.1 on authorship).
+However, AI, in its different forms, may be used as a supplementary tool for purposes that may include but are not necessarily limited to proofreading or facilitating data collection.
+Sections 2.16 and 4.11 provide additional information related to the usage of AI.

-- 2.1 To be defined as an Author, one needs to contribute to the development of the academic content of a given article - i.e. contribute to the development of ideas, arguments and reasoning expressed in the article, including methodological advancement of such ideas and developing empirical support for them - and be actively engaged in the process of composing and expressing the academic content in the written form.
+- 2.1 To be defined as an Author, one needs to contribute to the development of the academic content of a given article – i.e. make a significant contribution to the concept, design, acquisition, analysis or interpretation of data – and at the same time be actively engaged in the process of composing and expressing the academic content of the article in the written form.

-- 2.2 The manuscript should not be submitted to more than one journal for simultaneous consideration.
+- 2.2 The manuscript may not be submitted to more than one journal for simultaneous consideration.

-- 2.3 The submitted paper should be original and should not have been published elsewhere in any form or language (partially or in full).
+- 2.3 The submitted paper should be original and should not have been published in any other journal or book in any form or language (partially or in full).

 - 2.4 Research outputs have to be presented clearly, honestly, and without fabrication, falsification or inappropriate data and image manipulation.